Hadokane/CI_PP2_HUG/README.md

 - Trying different routes through the Obstacle course.
 - Wondering what would happen if they got the `red chip` before the `blue chip` or vice-versa.
 - Was that `rock` useful for something else?
-- I wonder what other membership cards I can chose from on during the `final protocol`?
+- I wonder what other membership cards I can choose from during the `final protocol`?

 The random generators all work as intended providing the expected experience for users.
 This is evidenced further in the Manual Testing section below, as is the case with other goals being met above.